MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/create-a-basic-windows-10-app-in-cpp.md

 ## Before you start

 -   To complete this tutorial, you must use Visual Studio Community, or one of the non-Community versions of Visual Studio, on a computer that's running Windows.
 To download, see [Get the tools](https://visualstudio.microsoft.com/downloads/).
--   We assume you have a basic understanding of C++/CX, XAML, and the concepts in the [XAML overview](../xaml-platform/xaml-overview.md).
+-   To follow along, you should have a basic understanding of C++/CX, XAML, and the concepts in the [XAML overview](../xaml-platform/xaml-overview.md).
--   We assume you're using the default window layout in Visual Studio.
+-   To follow along, you should use the default window layout in Visual Studio.
 To reset to the default layout, on the menu bar, choose **Window** > **Reset Window Layout**.

-## Comparing C++ desktop apps to Windows apps
+## Comparing C++ desktop apps to UWP apps

-If you're coming from a background in Windows desktop programming in C++, you'll probably find that some aspects of writing apps for the UWP are familiar, but other aspects require some learning.
+If you're coming from a background in Windows desktop programming in C++, then you'll probably find that some aspects of writing apps for the UWP are familiar, but other aspects require some learning.

 ### What's the same?

--   You can use the STL, the CRT (with some exceptions), and any other C++ library as long as the code only calls Windows functions that are accessible from the Windows Runtime environment.
+-   You can use the STL, the CRT (with some exceptions), and any other C++ library as long as the code calls only Windows functions that are accessible from the Windows Runtime environment.

--   If you're accustomed to visual designers, you can still use the designer built into Microsoft Visual Studio, or you can use the more full-featured Blend for Visual Studio.
-If you're accustomed to coding UI by hand, you can hand-code your XAML.
+-   If you're accustomed to visual design surfaces, then you can still use the designer built into Microsoft Visual Studio, or you can use the more full-featured Blend for Visual Studio.
+If you're accustomed to coding UI by hand, then you can hand-code your XAML.

 -   You're still creating apps that use Windows operating system types and your own custom types.